 - an overall vision for visitor and tourism management of the Abrolhos

 - key directions for tourism and visitor management in each of the island groups

 - guidelines for the development of individual visitor master plans for each of the island groups

 - a coordinated approach to visitor management and tourism across Government and community, including DPIRD, Western Australian Museum, Tourism WA, Mid West Development Commission, City of Greater Geraldton, Abrolhos Bodies Corporates and the Western Australian community

-The plan is being developed with input from stakeholders such as community interest groups, commercial fishers, conservation groups and State Government departments, provided input to the plan.
+Stakeholders, such as community interest groups, commercial operators, conservation groups and State Government departments, provided input to the plan.
 Workshops and discussions have provided valuable information to establish context and analysis of the islands for inclusion in the plan.

 Operations and management

 The State Government requires a whole-of-government approach to management of the Abrolhos.
-While several government agencies have statutory responsibilities for management, the primary, day-to day management requirements will be delivered by DBCA (for the national park) and DPIRD (for the Body Corporate lands and the waters of the Abrolhos).
+While several government agencies have statutory responsibilities for management, the primary, day-to day management requirements will be delivered by DBCA (for the national park) and DPIRD (for the Abrolhos Body Corporate leasehold lands and all of the waters surrounding the Abrolhos ).

 DBCA and DPIRD are working together to maximise the effectiveness and cost efficiency of operational activities at the Abrolhos, including through shared knowledge, expertise and resources.

-Significant infrastructure investment is proposed to support sustainable tourism in the national park.
-This investment in tourism infrastructure will focus on East Wallabi and Beacon islands.
-It will replace existing dilapidated facilities, manage risks to visitor safety and interpret the natural and heritage values of these fascinating destinations.
+Significant infrastructure investment is planned to support sustainable tourism in the national park.
+This investment in tourism infrastructure focuses initially on East Wallabi and Beacon islands and will include the replacement of existing dilapidated facilities, managing risks to visitor safety and interpreting the natural and heritage values of these fascinating destinations.
 Also, following the collapse of the Rat Island shelter at the airstrip, a new shelter will be built in July/August 2020.

-Subject to detailed planning and environmental assessment, the following infrastructure is proposed to be completed mid-2021.
+The following infrastructure is planned to be completed mid-2021.

 East Wallabi jetty

-- Replace the existing jetty to address issues of accessibility, jetty height, water depth and berthing space
+- Replacement of the existing jetty - to address issues of accessibility, jetty height, water depth and berthing space

 East Wallabi tourist and airstrip facilities

-- Build new shelters, toilets, paths and interpretation to improve visitor access, experience and safety
+- New shelters, toilets, paths and interpretation to improve visitor access, experience and safety

-- Redesign the airstrip precinct to better allow for passenger access and operational efficiency
+- A redesign of the airstrip precinct to better allow for passenger access and operational efficiency

 Beacon Island tourist infrastructure